- Reward and benefits

 As part of our commitment to customer care, we offer feedback to all unsuccessful interviewed candidates on request.

-The Forestry Commission recognises the positive value of diversity and promotes equality.
+We recognise the positive value of diversity and promotes equality.
 We aim at all times to recruit the person who is most suited to the job and welcome applications from people of all backgrounds - men and women, people with disabilities, people of all ages, sexual orientations, ethnicities, religions and beliefs.

 Selection for employment will be fair and equitable and based solely on the basis of the applicant’s abilities and individual merit assessed against the criteria for the job.
-The Forestry Commission will not discriminate or tolerate discriminatory behaviour on the grounds of race, colour, sex, gender identity, disability, ethnic origin, religion or belief, marital/partnership or family status, sexual orientation, age, pregnancy and maternity, social class, educational background, employment status, working pattern, trade union membership or any other irrelevant factor in any aspect of employment.
+We will not discriminate or tolerate discriminatory behaviour on the grounds of race, colour, sex, gender identity, disability, ethnic origin, religion or belief, marital/partnership or family status, sexual orientation, age, pregnancy and maternity, social class, educational background, employment status, working pattern, trade union membership or any other irrelevant factor in any aspect of employment.

 Our roles are open to discussion about flexible working, which would include arrangements such as part-time working, formalised flexi time, fixed (non-standard) working hours, working from home and job-sharing subject to business needs.